The Blank view is the user-defined view that is provided by the Studio.

 Every component that works with data has a Model property which points to the name of the model created over the data-source definition and runtime is represented by a record of the data source.
 Most of these model-bound components have two fields to specify their Model property—one field to specify the data model itself and a second field to specify the field from that model whose value the editor displays or updates.
 In addition, the list components also have the option to specify a single field from their model to represent the value of the component.
 They all have a Value Primitive checkbox property which, when selected, provides a two-field Model property similar to other model-bound editor components to select both the data model and its value field—for example, the Drop Down List component.

-In context of Angular generated application the views supports Reactive Forms model-driven approach.
+In the context of an Angular generated application the views support Reactive Forms model-driven approach.
 You can attach a form group to each view or view's containers (rows and column) and then attach components to these form groups via the property inspector.

 Each view has collection of form groups.